lynxthecat/cake-autorate/README.md

 by a device such as an [OpenWrt router](https://openwrt.org) so that no more data is queued than is necessary, minimizing the latency ("bufferbloat") and improving the responsiveness of a network.

+If you like cake-autorate and can benefit from it, then please leave a ⭐ (top right) and become a [stargazer](https://github.com/lynxthecat/cake-autorate/stargazers)!
+Thank you for your support.

 ### Status